Iinaus/react-job-listing/README.md

 The project uses [Vite](https://vitejs.dev/) as the build tool and JSON-Server for a mock backend.

+With this exercise, we practiced:
+- Using React Hooks (useState, useEffect)
+- Using React Router and its hooks (useParams, useNavigate)
+- Using data loader
+- Setting up JSON-Server and making API calls from the frontend

 ## Getting started

 Instructions on how to set up and run the project.
 Make sure you have [Node.js](https://nodejs.org/) installed.